Tik Tok. Tik Tok. Tik Tok.

 I overheard a few conversations which made me ponder that the situation is really worse as I didn’t anticipate it had to be.
 I was of the opinion that the matter will be settled down, but those conversations stated otherwise.
 Over time during the workout, I realised people have started making up their own stuff to have the light of the day.

-I was absolute of the observation that if I go and ask one, where are you getting this information from, there will not be any relevant response, rather another made up source who wouldn’t even existed.
+I was absolute of the observation that if I go and ask one, where are you getting this information from, there will not be any relevant response, rather another made up source who wouldn’t even have existed.
 Some people seemed getting angrier, some were silent, I was normal.
 I was a listener, I didn’t intervene.
 Working out was the best option at that point in time instead of making up the fake stuff, but fewer seemed interested.

 And I wasn’t satisfied.
 So, I told to a fellow mate, who seemed struggling to register all the stuff he’d heard of in the last few minutes, that it’s fake news, don’t believe it.
 He had a smile on his face.
 The trainer approached towards me to have a conversation who later ended up saying, “people are coming up with their own innovative but crazy stuff that is all made up, is fake.”